MousaAlhaddad/Machine_Learning/10_Unsupervised_Learning.md

       labels = algorithm.fit_predict(data)

 - The parameter linkage is optional {“ward” (default), “complete”, “average”, “single”}.
 The linkage criterion determines which distance to use between sets of observation.
 The algorithm will merge the pairs of cluster that minimize this criterion. **ward** minimizes the variance of the clusters being merged. **average** uses the average of the distances of each observation of the two sets. **complete** or maximum linkage uses the maximum distances between all observations of the two sets. **single** uses the minimum of the distances between all observations of the two sets.
 - Clustering after normalization using the **ward** linkage criterion might increase the accuracy.
+- The **single** linkage is more prone to result in elongated shapes.

       # Plot the hierarchical clustering as a dendrogram.
       from scipy.cluster.hierarchy import linkage, dendrogram